kdmonroe/github-repo-analyzer/README.md

 4. Generate and securely store your token

 As a best practice, emember to keep your token confidential and never share it publicly.
-The app will prompt you to enter this token when you run it and not store it out
+The app will prompt you to enter this token when you run it and not store it out.

+Similarly the CLI will prompt you to enter this token when you run it and not store it out.

 ## Features